ASTR 1210 (O'Connell) Study Guide

 consist of 36-in independent hexagonal mirrors.
 See image at right

 320-in monolithic mirror telescopes (2001, Chile)

-monolithic mirrors on a common mount, now nearing completion.
-One of
+monolithic mirrors on a common mount, providing the largest existing

 Other EM spectral bands